marcus-24/IMU-Tracking/tests/README.md

 # Unit tests
-Each unit test file can be run directly within the script either pressing "Run" button on your IDE or run the following command within the tests folder:
+Each unit test file can be run directly within the script by either pressing the "Run" button on your IDE or running the following command within the tests folder:

 `python -m unittest discover`